 Flexible joints are usually made of steel.
 The flanged ends rotate for easy bolt hole alignment during installation.

 Axial movement is the movement of the flexible bellows in the direction of the longitudinal axis.
-This movement can be compressive, where the bellows shorten in length, or extensive where the bellows extend in length.
-In the majority of applications, the flexible bellows are deemed necessary because of the increasing temperature of the pipe system.
+This movement can be compressive, where the laminated bellows shorten in length, or extensive, where the bellows extend in length.
+In most applications, flexible bellows are deemed necessary because of the increasing temperature of the pipe system.

 In particular, pinned units used in 2-pin or 3-pin arrangements can convert pipe growth into the angular rotation and control the expansion from 2 directions and in 2 planes.

 It is important not to confuse angular rotation with torsion.
 Torsion is a twisting rotational movement around the longitudinal axis; it generates undesirable shear forces within the bellows, and anyone should always avoid putting torsion on the bellows.
 Instead, please refer to the section about torsion.

 Such units usually require a lot of flexibility to absorb significant amounts of movements in combination.
 However, this often leads to a limited pressure-containing capacity due to considerations towards the bellows’ stability.